tomasantonj/MovieApi/README.md

 -- Move to ActorsController?

 ## Todo
-- Normalize the Movie table by breaking out the director into separate tables
+- Add controller and DTOs for director

 ### extras 1
 - Todo: Add a new endpoint to get all movies by a specific director